 Logistics UK is committed to helping members make their operations greener and more efficient, whether that is by increasing the fuel efficiency of their existing fleets, or by transitioning to a greener alternative fuel.

 Logistics UK also manages the Logistics Emissions Reduction Scheme, an industry initiative which focuses on the recording and reducing of road freight emissions and demonstrates to government industries efforts and commitment to reducing emissions.

 LOGISTICS UK STATEMENT ON AIR QUALITY: 2 DECEMBER 2020

-Air pollution affects all of us throughout our daily lives, and Logistics UK is concerned about the impact it may have on the industry’s workers, particularly drivers of HGVs and vans working in and around our cities.
+Air pollution affects all of us throughout our daily lives.
 Although levels of air pollution have fallen during the COVID-19 pandemic, during which time logistics vehicles have been able to move more freely to provide the goods and services homes and businesses need, a return to more normal working patterns could see levels rise again.

 Member organisations of Logistics UK are already committed to achieving the government’s net zero target for emissions by 2030 but the business group is today stepping up its pressure on government to assist businesses already hit by the effects of the pandemic to assist the funding of a swifter move to alternatively fuelled vehicles.

 We have not at any stage opposed CAZs outright, but instead have articulated that we believe they are not the only way to improve air quality and that there are other measures which can provide more longer-term health benefits.

 We do not oppose the introduction of CAZs.
 In the past, we have proposed that they be delayed to allow operators time to introduce newer, cleaner models but can see how some of our communication around alternative policies has led stakeholders to conclude that we oppose them in principle.